MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-multi-targeting-overview.md

 - When you change the version of the .NET Framework that a project targets, [!INCLUDE[vs_current_short](../code-quality/includes/vs_current_short_md.md)] makes any required changes to references and configuration files.

-When you work on a project that targets an earlier version of the [!INCLUDE[dnprdnshort](../code-quality/includes/dnprdnshort_md.md)], Visual Studio dynamically changes the development environment, as follows:
+When you work on a project that targets an earlier version of the .NET Framework, Visual Studio dynamically changes the development environment, as follows:

 - It filters items in the **Add New Item** dialog box, the **Add New Reference** dialog box, and the **Add Service Reference** dialog box to omit choices that are not available in the targeted version.